FosterCommerce/craft-commercereports/README.md

 Tell Composer to require the plugin and then Craft to install it:

 `composer require fostercommerce/variant-manager && php craft plugin/install variant-manager`

+Note that if you would like to install a specific branch you can do the following (note the "dev-" prefix):

+`composer require fostercommerce/variant-manager "dev-{branch-name}"`

+If you would like to install a specific version you can do the following:

+`composer require fostercommerce/variant-manager "1.0.1"`

 ## Help